-On the other hand, it does appear to have escaped previous notice that the Bernoulli recurrence (5), which is ancient and foundational in its own right, should likewise re\"{e}merge (via (16)) from the same quadrature around contour $\,\Omega\,$ when one insists that the corresponding imaginary part also vanish.
-And, just as is the case with (14), formula (16), too, emerges from a contact with Riemann zeta functions, but evaluated this time at even integer arguments, which latter circumstance, by virtue of the celebrated Euler connection, opens the portal to entry by the similarly indexed Bernoulli numbers.
+On the other hand, it does appear to have escaped previous notice that the Bernoulli recurrence (5), which is ancient and foundational in its own right, should likewise evolve (via (16)) from the same quadrature around contour $\,\Omega\,$ when one insists that the corresponding imaginary part also vanish.
+And, just as is the case with (14), formula (16), too, is shaped by its contact with Riemann zeta functions, but evaluated this time at even integer arguments, which latter circumstance, by virtue of the celebrated Euler connection, opens the portal to entry by the similarly indexed Bernoulli numbers.
 It is of course none of our purpose here to compete with, let alone to supplant in any way the standard derivations of (5).
-Rather, we seek merely to highlight its re\"{e}mergence in what surely must be conceded to be an unexpected setting.
+Rather, we seek merely to highlight its reappearance in what surely must be conceded to be an unexpected setting.